Gwyn Jenkins

 General Sir Gwyn Jenkins, KCB, OBE, ADC is a senior Royal Marines officer.
-Since 15 May 2025 he has served as the First Sea Lord and Chief of the Naval Staff.
+He was appointed First Sea Lord and Chief of the Naval Staff on 15 May 2025, becoming the first Marine to hold the office.

 He served as Vice-Chief of the Defence Staff from August 2022 to June 2024.
 He was concurrently appointed Commandant General Royal Marines in November 2022.

 Early life and education

 Jenkins was educated at Malmesbury School.

 Military career

 Early career

 Jenkins was commissioned into the Royal Marines in 1990.
 He spent time as a junior officer in the Commando Logistics Regiment and on operations in Northern Ireland with 42 Commando.

-In 2004, he graduated from the Military College Shrivenham, where he completed a master's degree in Defence Studies.
+In 2004, he graduated from the Military College Shrivenham, where he completed a master's degree in defence studies.

 He became commanding officer of the Special Boat Service in 2009.

 Jenkins was promoted from acting to full colonel on 1 July 2011.
-In 2011 Jenkins received a written report stating that members of the Army's Special Air Service (SAS), soldiers who were not under his command, operating in Afghanistan had conducted extrajudicial killings.
-He referred the matter to his superior officer, the Director Special Forces, recommending a detailed investigation: in response SAS tactics were subject to a rare review.
-The BBC claimed that Jenkins was legally obliged to pass his report to the Royal Military Police as it was an allegation that British forces had committed war crimes.
-He did not, but placed it in a classified dossier in April 2011.
-In October 2011 Jenkins deployed to Afghanistan as the commander of all British Special Forces in the country.
+In 2011, Jenkins received a written report stating that members of the Army's Special Air Service (SAS), soldiers who were not under his command, had conducted extrajudicial killings in Afghanistan.
+He referred the matter to his superior officer, the Director Special Forces, but failed to report it to military police, instead placing the report in a safe in April 2011.
+In October 2011, Jenkins deployed to Afghanistan as the commander of all British Special Forces in the country.

-He was appointed Officer of the Order of the British Empire (OBE) "in recognition of gallant and distinguished services in Afghanistan during the period 1 October 2011 to 31 March 2012".
+He was appointed Officer of the Order of the British Empire "in recognition of gallant and distinguished services in Afghanistan during the period 1 October 2011 to 31 March 2012".

-In 2012, Jenkins was appointed military assistant to the prime minister of the United Kingdom.
+In 2012, Jenkins was appointed military assistant to the prime minister.
 On 1 July 2015, he was promoted from acting to full brigadier.
 He went on to become Deputy National Security Adviser for Conflict, Stability and Defence in 2016, commander 3 Commando Brigade in 2017, and Assistant Chief of the Naval Staff (Policy) in 2019.
 From 2021 to 2022, he served as Director Special Forces.
 Jenkins was appointed a Companion of the Order of the Bath in the 2021 New Year Honours.